Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 We didn’t know it at the time, but Samuel’s death set us on the most difficult trek of our lives, one that challenged our connection in marriage.
 Here are specific areas that were rough and how we made it through.

-Our son died Nov.
-8 — just before holidays of Thanksgiving and Christmas when families traditionally gather.
+Our son died on November 8—just before the holidays of Thanksgiving and Christmas when families traditionally gather.
 We got together as usual with my cousins on Christmas Eve, and I actually smiled.
-I remember it well because I hadn’t smiled in weeks and my face felt different.
-I then gave myself permission to laugh, too.
+I remember it well because I hadn’t smiled in weeks, and my face felt different.
+After that, I gave myself permission to laugh, too.
 I knew my son would want me to be happy.
-After that, I wasn’t upset with John for being able to smile and laugh, because I knew I needed to express joy and happiness, too.
+After that, I wasn’t upset with John for being able to smile and laugh because I knew I needed to express joy and happiness, too.

-After Sam died, I knew I needed some professional help.
-I went to a few counseling sessions and then asked John to join me.
-He went with me because he realized he was struggling in his grief and we were drifting apart.
+After Sam died, I knew I needed to get help.
+I went to a few professional counseling sessions and then asked John to join me.
+He went with me because he realized he was struggling in his grief, and we were drifting apart.
 He agreed that we needed outside help.
 Our counselor helped us be intentional about spending time together and sharing our feelings.
 She encouraged us to give each other grace and not demand too much of ourselves or each other.
 Going to counseling together regularly helped because it provided an environment to talk about things as they came up.

 We reconnected, but the cycle of drifting apart and coming back together continued.
 I could have prevented some of this cycle by choosing to share my feelings and urging John to open up about his.